 The ethnographic research method is the most familiar and in-depth observational method.
 It focuses on people and their behaviors in the natural environment.

 Here, a researcher needs to adapt to the environment and society of the target audience to conduct better research.
-It helps to get the first-hand experience of the natural setting, including the customs, traditions, and culture of the subjects.
+It helps to get a first-hand experience of the natural setting, including the customs, traditions, and culture of the subjects.

 Grounded Theory